mcgyver5/domain_scraping/README.md

 pseudocode:
 for each domain in text file,
-add "https://www." to front of domain use python library to issue a GET request
+  add "https://www." to front of domain if it is missing use python library to issue a GET request

-if error (such as timeout), make note of that
+  if error (such as timeout), save error to list of result objects

-if response is 200, check for a javascript redirect in content of page if yes:  make note of redirect if no:   look for keywords associated with parked domains
+  if response is 200, check for a javascript redirect in content of page
+    if yes:  make note of redirect
+    if no:   look for keywords associated with parked domains

   if response is 301 or 302, make note of redirect location

   do another pass on redirected locations and check if those are parked

-print results out to text file
+print results out to text / csv file